Lyndon House Artist Edition Series

 The Lyndon House Arts Center is thrilled to announce the second Lyndon House Artists Edition Series print.
 Snakes and Pears by Eleanor Davis, is a limited edition of 100 signed works designed in Davis’s joyful detailed signature line and color.

-Snakes and Pears will be available for purchase for $50.00 on Saturday, April 28th 3:00 – 5:00 pm.
-Purchases based on availability will continue throughout Davis’s exhibit, Pictures and Words with Pictures.
-100% of the proceeds from the sale of the print edition goes supporting the programs at the Lyndon House Arts Center and is made possible through the Lyndon House Arts Foundation.
+Snakes and Pears is available for purchase. ($50 + tax and handling - $55.40) 100% of the proceeds from the sale of the print edition goes supporting the programs at the Lyndon House Arts Center and is made possible through the Lyndon House Arts Foundation.
+To purchase please come in to see us or online - PURCHASE

 Davis is a cartoonist and illustrator whose works you can see often in the New Yorker, NY Times Book Review, Oxford American and other prominent publications including the Google Doodles.
 Her book publications include How to be Happy, Libby’s Dad, You & A Bike & A Road, and most recently Why Art?, published by Fantagraphics.